hivelocity/cluster-api-provider-hivelocity/docs/book/src/developer/setup.md

 # Setup a Development Environment

-## Labeling Machines
+## Tagging Machines

-First you need to label machines, so that the CAPHV controller can select and provision them.
+First you need to tag machines, so that the CAPHV controller can select and provision them.

 See [[Provisioning Machines](../topics/provisioning-machines.md) for more about this.

-You can use `go run ./test/claim-devices-or-fail` to claim all devices with a particular label.
-But be careful, since all machines with this label will get all existing labels removed.
+You can use `go run ./test/claim-devices-or-fail` to claim all devices with a particular tag.
+But be careful, since all machines with this tag will get all existing tags removed.
 Don't accidentally "free" running machines this way.

 ## SSH-Key